parinfer/parinfer.js/doc/formatter-details.md

 the string to _Parinfer_'s formatter.

-We try disabling the formatter for these imbalanced cases, but some cases seem impossible to detect.
+We try disabling the formatter for these imbalanced cases, but some cases seem difficult to detect.
 For example, an end-of-line comment containing a single quote (or an odd number of them) can temporarily break the fall of an imbalanced quote, fooling _Parinfer_ into thinking it is okay for processing, like a broken "Buddy system".